Arenas del Mar

 The summer season (November to April), also called the 'dry' season, doesn't necessarily mean no rain - but there should be less of it.
 The 'green' season (May to November) can still be a good time to visit- you can avoid the tourist bustle and lodging is slightly cheaper.
 During this time, however, rivers start to swell and dirt roads get muddy, making travel more challenging.

-Call us on to start planning your vacation to Arenas del Mar or take a look at our itineraries to Manuel Antonio
+Call us on to start planning your holiday to Arenas del Mar or take a look at our itineraries to Costa Rica

 The secluded beachfront eco resort of Arenas del Mar is located close to Costa Rica's Manuel Antonio National Park, home to wild, tropical beaches, unusual flora and fauna and rocky outcrops backed by lush forest.